Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 ### Working with SourceLocation and SourceManager
 When working closely with source files, one of the most fundamental questions is how a compiler frontend would be able to locate a piece of string in the file.

 On one hand, printing format messages well (compilation error and warning messages, for example) is a crucial job, in which accurate line and column numbers must be displayed.
 On the other hand, the frontend might need to manage multiple files at a time and access their in-memory content in an efficient way

+ In Clang, these questions are primarily handled by two classes: `SourceLocation` and `SourceManager`.

+#### SourceLocation Class